shopnilsazal/carbonify/README.md

 ![Carbonify Logo](https://raw.githubusercontent.com/shopnilsazal/carbonify/master/icon-128.png)

-### Carbonify gist when you browse them.
+### A Chrome extension to Carbonify gist when you browse them.

-This extension will add "Carbonify" button to a gist.
+This Chrome extension will add "Carbonify" button to a gist.
 If you click the "Carbonify" button, gist's code snippet will open in https://carbon.now.sh/ in a new tab.

 [Download](https://raw.githubusercontent.com/shopnilsazal/carbonify/master/carbonify.crx) the extension.